Writing in the Social Sciences

 “If you are trying to decide among a few people to fill a position, hire the best writer. . . .
 Clear writing is a sign of clear thinking.
 Great writers know how to communicate.
 They make things easy to understand.
 They can put themselves in someone else's shoes.
 They know what to omit.
 And those are qualities you want in any candidate.
 Writing is making a comeback all over our society...Writing is today's currency for good ideas.”

-Read your course's Syllabus and post any questions you might still hvae about the course here.
-If you have no questions, post "no questions" so your teacher knows you were here.
+Read your course's Syllabus and email your teacher with any questions you might still have about the course.
+If you have no questions, then email your teacher a cat meme and/or a compliment about something you like so far about their class.
+You'll make their day.

 Charles, C. C. (2019).
 Writing in the Social Sciences.
 In C. C. Charles, Writing in the Social Sciences.
 EdTech Books.
 Retrieved from https://edtechbooks.org/writing/writing_in_social_sciences